malekfouda2/Simple-Page-Builder/replit.md

 - ✅ Webhook system with notifications
 - ✅ Production-ready security
 - ✅ Comprehensive documentation
+- ✅ Complete testing and validation
 - ✅ Ready for Git repository submission

 **Next Steps for Submission:**
 1. Create public Git repository (GitHub/GitLab/Bitbucket)
 2. Copy the `simple-page-builder/` folder to the repository
-3. Commit with meaningful messages
+3. Initialize git and commit with meaningful messages
 4. Submit repository URL to: wordpress@thewebops.com

+**See:** `SUBMISSION_GUIDE.md` for detailed submission instructions

 ## Technical Notes